07 Jul Benefits of Bone Broth

 One of our favourite things about Chinese herbs is that many of them are edible.
 Cloves, ginger, cinnamon, dates, and goji berries are some popular herbs we use.
 When bone broth is made only from bones, you’ve got a medicinal tonic, adding Chinese medicinal herbs to the mix not only sweetens and deepens the broth’s flavour but greatly enhances the potency of this liquid medicine.

-For century the Chinese have been cooking bone broths with specific herbs in order to keep healthy.
+For centuries the Chinese have been cooking bone broths with specific herbs in order to keep healthy.
 The chances are you have heard all the healing properties of bone broth.

 The difference between a bone broth and a standard stock is predominantly the amount of time it is cooked and the practice of opening up the bones to release the bone marrow.